Only registred users can make comments

 It’s simpler because we don’t need to use any Secrets Managers.
 The way it works is we create a Sealed Secret manifest file using a public key certificate from the Sealed Secrets controller running in Kubernetes.
 Only the controller can decrypt the secret data once the Sealed Secret is applied to Kubernetes.
 You will store the Sealed Secret among your other manifest files, not the Kubernetes secret itself.
 Once deployed to Kubernetes, the Sealed Secrets controller will create a Kubernetes secret, which is then available to your workloads as usual.

-In general terms, there are several ways to expose secret data to a pod:
+There are several ways to expose secret data to a pod:

 Environment Variables: Secrets can be injected into a container as environment variables.